cvisionai/Tator-Native/README.md

 Building installer
 ------------------

-After FishDetector has been built and installed, the installer can be built by typing the following from a Visual Studio command prompt:
+After FishAnnotator has been built and installed, the installer can be built by typing the following from a Visual Studio command prompt:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.sh}